-- Block and report SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything..
+- Block and report SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places..
 If you receive spam via @replies, block and report the account as spam.
 Block suspicious accounts, spammers, and bots from following you.

 - Ignore “too-good-to-be true-follower schemes.”
 While the number of followers may matter in a social media-driven environment, disingenuous numbers may lead to reputational issues and potential security risks.

 Facebook Risk Management

 - Turn on Facebook privacy settings.
 While Facebook provides a number of powerful options to protect you online, it is up to you to enable them.
 Many of these options are not the default settings but are easy to implement.

 - Use Privacy Checkup to make sure you are only sharing information and posts with people you intend to.
 Be mindful about oversharing.